Sharp Transitions for Subsystem Complexity: Subsystem Complexity Dynamics in Random Quantum Circuits

 Taken together, our results evince a sharp transition in the saturation complexity of subsystems of random quantum circuits with respect to subsystem size fraction.
-This corresponds to the transition from the second and third rows in \autoref{figtable}.
+This transition corresponds to that between the second and third rows in \autoref{figtable}.
 Below, we list our theorems informally and defer their rigorous formulations until \autoref{app:rqccomp}.
 First, we consider the subsystem complexity growth in the two regimes $\na > \nb$ (Informal~\autoref{thm:complexity_growth_na_gt_nb}) and $\na [1] < [1] \nb$ (Informal~\autoref{thm:complexity_growth_na_lt_nb}).
-We write $U\sim \nu$ to indicate that $U$ is drawn from some distribution $\nu$ on the unitary group, and let $\ket{\psi}$ denote an initially unentangled state.
+We write $U\sim \nu$ to indicate that $U$ is drawn from some distribution $\nu$ on the unitary group, and we let $\ket{\psi}$ denote an initially unentangled state.

 \begin{itheorem}{Informal \autoref{thm:complexity_growth_na_gt_nb}}{Complexity growth for $\na > \nb$} Assume $A$ is a contiguous subsystem of a one-dimensional $n$-qubit system with periodic boundary conditions.
 The time-evolved states $\ssa(t) = \tr_{B}(U \ketbra{\psi} U^\dagger)$ of depth-$t$ random quantum circuits $U \sim \nu$ satisfy